 Catalysis is the expansion in the rate of a synthetic response because of the cooperation of an extra substance called a catalyst.
 As a rule, responses happen speedier with a catalyst since they require less enactment vitality.
 Moreover, since they are not expended in the catalysed response, impetuses can keep on acting over and over.
 Frequently just little sums are required on a basic level.
-A portion of the biggest scale chemicals are delivered by means of reactant oxidation, frequently utilizing oxygen.
+A portion of the biggest scale chemicals is delivered by means of reactant oxidation, frequently utilizing oxygen.

-- Track 1-1 Heterogeneous catalytic process
+- Track 1-1 Nature of Catalysts

-- Track 3-3 Catalysts characterization methods
+- Track 3-3 Catalysis & Nanotechnology

-- Track 5-5 Mechanism of catalytic reactions
+- Track 5-5 Mechanism of Catalytic Reactions